onnet/kazoo_popup/design/Specs/spec.md

 ### Installation
 The installation should be as simple as possible, targeted at computer illiterate users.
 The minimum number of steps should be involved and ideally no external dependencies.

+The installation should have the appropriate information to monitor the calls associated with this user, regardless of the devices being used.

+Installation procedure should force user to accept EULA.

+Installation should allow a user to determine if the application will start automatically upon boot.

+###Updates
+The user should be informed when an update is available.
+This should be a persistent visual reminder in the form of a modification to the standard icon in the system notification area.

 ### Removal
 The user should be able to easily remove the application via the standard means of the operating system.